Updated: Mavericks hang on to beat Harvard, advance to regional final

 ALBANY, N.Y. — Things were going really well.

-The Minnesota State men's hockey team had a 3-0 second-period lead and appeared to be in complete control against Harvard.
+The Minnesota State men's hockey team had a 3-0 lead in the second period and appeared to be in complete control against Harvard.

 Then, as Harvard made a furious comeback, an eerie feeling reminiscent of MSU's 2019 first-round NCAA Tournament loss to Providence crept into the building.
 The Mavericks led 3-0 in that game, but eventually fell 6-3.